abodrak/resources/geopandas/README.md

 data.plot()
 ```

-### we can some built in pandas functions in geopandas
+### we can use built in pandas functions in geopandas

 #### for example we can these functions in geopandas , for example :-